 Non-Credit courses are numbered below 100.
-Students may be required to take one or more developmental courses because their high school GPA, SAT/ACT or placement test scores are not at the level of proficiency required for success in a given curriculum or they may choose developmental courses if they feel the need for a refresher course.
+Students may be required to take one or more developmental courses due to level of proficiency, or they may choose developmental courses if they feel the need for review.
+Students level of proficiency can be evaluated by SAT/ACT, college placement test, or high school GPA.
+Non-credit courses provide the necessary refresher for success in a given curriculum.

 Developmental courses are designed to prepare students for college level work and will not satisfy credit hours for any degree, diploma, or certificate program.
 They will not transfer to a four-year institution, but will transfer to any of the community colleges within the NC Community College System.
 Credit earned for these courses will only satisfy the prerequisites for entry into a curriculum level course.